whitakk/gatsby-whitakk/content/pages/business-strategy.md

 #### [How Chinese Companies Have Responded to Coronavirus](https://hbr.org/2020/03/how-chinese-companies-have-responded-to-coronavirus)

 Harvard Business Review, Mar 2020 - As the Covid-19 crisis spreads to new epicenters in Europe and the U.S., companies are scrambling to mobilize responses.
 There are no easy answers, due to the unpredictability of disease dynamics, a lack of relevant prior experience, and the absence of plug-and-play instructions from government or international authorities.
 With China having experienced the outbreak several weeks ahead of other countries, we distill a dozen lessons from Chinese companies' experience that the rest of the world can learn from.
-By Martin Reeves, Lars Fæste, Cinthia Chen, Philipp Carlsson-Szlezak, and Kevin Whitaker
+By Martin Reeves, Lars Fæste, Cinthia Chen, Philipp Carlsson-Szlezak and Kevin Whitaker

 #### [Fighting the Gravity of Average Performance](https://sloanreview.mit.edu/article/fighting-the-gravity-of-average-performance/)